The Pros and Cons of Living in Sweden

 In the Philippines, we have something similar called merienda where we take a coffee break with other people.

-Because winter in Sweden is long, everybody goes out and travels during the summer, and goes where the sun is!
+Because winter in Sweden is harsh & long, everybody goes out and travels during the summer, and goes where the sun is!
 Swedes celebrate the longest day of the year called Swedish Midsommar.

-It would be such a waste to stay indoors while the weather is good (which is rare)!
+It would be such a waste to stay indoors while the weather is good!

 Reliable public transportation

-Somehow embarrassing story: during my first few months here, when people asked me how I like living in Stockholm as an expat, my first response was about reliable public transportation!
+Somehow embarrassing story: during my first few months here, when people asked me how I like living in Stockholm, my first response was about reliable public transportation!

-I mean… in the Philippines, I would need to spend 4 hours commuting to and from work even though I can go home within 30 minutes if there’s no traffic!
+I mean… in the Philippines, I would need to spend 4 to 5 hours commuting to and from work even though I can go home within 30 minutes if there’s no traffic!

 I already had an idea about the work-life balance before relocating to Sweden.
 It is one of the reasons why I want to move to Sweden.